alpha-davidson/alpha-davidson.github.io/collab2.md

 <h2>Collaborating with ALPhA</h2>
 <p>
 We are enthusiastic about collaborations that involve machine learning with physics applications.
-If you're a physics researcher interested in partnering with us, we invite you to explore our <a href="alpha-davidson.github.io/collab.html">Information for Collaborators</a> page and to contact Michelle or Raghu to discuss your project.
+If you're a physics researcher interested in partnering with us, we invite you to contact Michelle or Raghu to discuss your project.
+Collaborators are welcome to join our weekly group meetings via Zoom, whether to present your own work or listen in on our ongoing work.
+Collaborators are also welcome to join our Slack workspace for asynchronous communication and updates.
 </p>

 <hr />